STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 Philosophy and Therapeutic Approach

 When tough times hit, reaching out for help can be incredibly difficult.
 It is easy to feel like the only one going through troubled times; that no one can relate.
-Pain can have an isolating effect, feeling alone and abandoned by everyone, including God.
+It can feel isolating.
 I understand, I can relate.
 That was me.
 You are not alone.

 Maybe like you, I had a friend encourage me to reach out to her counselor.
 Done with putting on a brave face, smiling, fighting, or faking it through my issues, I scheduled an appointment.
-It took a few sessions, but I could feel the iceberg of loneliness and hopelessness begin to melt away.
+It took a few sessions, but I could feel change happening.
 My counselor helped me to realize my strengths, listened, and created a safe space for me to explore my feelings without feeling judged.
 I was able to gain clarity, resolve my past, find my way back to myself, and heal.
 That experience propelled me into this field of counseling.
 It’s a way for me to pay it forward.

 Together we will unwrap your story, identify your strengths, and begin to lean into them as the ballast for the waters ahead.
 Whether it’s working through a current struggle or diving into past hurts–healing, growth, and change are possible.